-9 | Advanced Driver Assistance Systems in Internet of Things-Enabled Smart Vehicles
+9 | ADAS in IoT-Enabled Smart Vehicles

 ADAS are a crucial component of IoT-enabled smart vehicles, providing drivers with enhanced safety and convenience features.
 These systems utilize a combination of sensors, cameras, and AI to assist drivers in various aspects of driving, such as lane-keeping, collision avoidance, and parking assistance.
 ADAS can be defined as a set of technologies that assist drivers in the driving process, with the ultimate goal of improving safety and reducing accidents on the road [21].
 These systems are designed to provide real-time feedback and alerts to drivers, helping them make better decisions and avoid potential hazards.
 ADAS can include adaptive cruise control, lane departure warning, automatic emergency braking, and blind spot detection.
 The operation principles of ADAS are based on integrating various sensors and cameras that continuously monitor the vehicle's surroundings.